Mohamed-Ebeid/MyProject/README.md

 - **[CMS Max](https://www.cmsmax.com/)**
 - **[WebReinvent](https://webreinvent.com/?utm_source=laravel&utm_medium=github&utm_campaign=patreon-sponsors)**

+## Installion:

+After you download the files create a new folder named "Laravel_Learning", and inside it create a file named "s01project" and enjoy.
+Use AMP for database confg.

 ## Contributing

 Thank you for considering contributing to the Laravel framework!
 The contribution guide can be found in the [Laravel documentation](https://laravel.com/docs/contributions).